 Meatball Chicken Lettuce Wraps Plate

-A causal make-your-own Meatball Chicken Lettuce Wraps Plate.
+A make-your-own Meatball Chicken Lettuce Wraps Plate.
 Use Boston lettuce, pre-made chicken meatballs, teriyaki sauce, and fresh ingredients!

 Friends, enjoy a beautiful Teriyaki Meatball Chicken Lettuce Wraps Plate to serve for a lunch or light dinner, a great dish for casual weekend hosting.
 [Also check out my Mango Salsa Teriyaki Chicken Lettuce Wraps.]